iamrobertv/lobsterfonterizer/readme.txt

 I plan on adding a menu to select other awesome fonts.
 Your designer will love you for saving him/her from having to spend time carefully choosing a font.

 == Changelog ==

+= 0.6 =
+* Added admin menu with option to enable/disable Lobsterfonterification while plugin is active.

 = 0.5 =
 * This is the intial release.